 - Try a zinc oxide-based diaper cream.
 This helps prevent the irritants from coming in contact with your baby's delicate skin

-If your baby still develops diaper rash, talk to your pediatrician.
+If your baby still develops a rash, talk to your pediatrician.
 Some foods and medications can lead to diaper rash, so you'll want to inform the doctor of anything that might be contributing to irritation.

 When to Change Sizes